syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting image

+The image acts as a pictorial representation of the purpose of tile control.
 The image can be set to the tile by setting image path to the [ImageSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ImageSource.html) property.

 {% tabs %}
 {% highlight XAML %}